freesewing/freesewing/markdown/org/docs/designs/opal/needs/en.md

 - Basic sewing supplies
 - Between 1 - 3 meters (1.1 - 3.3 yards) of a suitable fabric, depending on size and style ([see Fabric options](/docs/patterns/opal/fabric)).
+- (optional) Fasteners to attach the straps to the front bib.
+I make my overalls using tack buttons on the bib, and a buckle and slider on each strap.

 <Warning>